oliverharcourt/anime-recommender/README.md

 # Anime Recommender

+## This Project Has Been Archived

+This project has been archived and it's functionality will be merged into the [curatorchan](https://github.com/oliverharcourt/curatorchan) repository.

 ## General Info

 This project is a simple recommendation engine for MyAnimeList.
 It uses a fine-tuned BERT model to generate embeddings for animes, and Milvus for similarity search in this embedding space.